BigIskander/Handwriting-keyboard-for-Linux./README.md

 You can find compiled .deb, .rpm and .AppImage packages in releases page.

-This instruction is for version 2 of the program, instruction for versin 1 is in v1 branch.
+This instruction is for version 2.1 of the program.
+Instruction for version 2.0 is located at v2.0 branch of this repository.
+Instruction for version 1 is located at v1 branch of this repository.

 To recognize handwriting (handwritten text) program uses Google API (default option) or [Digital ink recognition Server](https://github.com/BigIskander/Digital_ink_recognition_Server).